nearst/laconia/packages/laconia-batch/README.md

 ### How it works

-`laconia-batch` works around the Lambda's time limitation by using recursion.
+`@laconia/batch` works around the Lambda's time limitation by using recursion.
 It will automatically recurse when Lambda timeout is about to happen, then resumes from where it left off in the new invocation.